EthanR168/QuackNet/README.md

 ## Unit Tests

 QuackNet includes unit tests that ensures the reliability of QuackNet's neural and convolutional components.
 They help to confirm that all layers and training processes behave as expected after every major update to ensure structural stability of all components.
-The tests are organised into two directories:
+The tests are organised into directories:
 -   [Unit Tests for NN](/unitTests/NN/) - for standard neural network tests
 -   [Unit Tests for CNN](/unitTests/CNN/) - for convolutional network specific tests
+-   [Unit Tests for RNN](/unitTests/RNN/) - for recurrent network specific tests
+-   [Unit Tests for Transformers](/unitTests/Transformer/) - for transformer specific tests
+-   [Unit Tests for Core code](/unitTests/core/) - for core code specific tests

 These tests cover:

--   Forward and backward propagation for both neural networks and convolutional neural networks.
+-   Forward and backward propagation for both NN, CNN, RNN, and transformers
--   CNN specific layers: Dense, Convolutional, Pooling
+-   Specific layers: Dense, Convolutional, Pooling, Multi head attention, Norm
 -   Activation functions and loss functions, including their derivatives
 -   Optimisation algorithms: SGD, GD, Adam